AmbientRun/Ambient/docs/src/reference/package.md

-# Ember
+# Package

-All Ambient embers must have an `ambient.toml` manifest that describes their functionality.
+All Ambient packages must have an `ambient.toml` manifest that describes their functionality.
 This format is in flux, but is inspired by Rust's `Cargo.toml`.

 ## WebAssembly